 No one has a perfect smile.
-Most of us have a chip here or there, an oddly shaped tooth, even possibly some discoloration from a drug reaction when we were kids.
+Most of us have a chip here or there, an oddly shaped tooth, even possibly some discoloration from a variety of sources.
 At Drs of Smiles in Mesa, Drs.
 LeSueur and Dodaro use dental bonding to cover these minor cosmetic flaws.
-Bonding creates a beautiful smile and it’s very affordable.
-Plus, bonding can be done in just a single appointment!
+Bonding creates a beautiful, affordable smile that can be done in just a single appointment!

 What is dental bonding?

 Dental bonding uses tooth-colored composite resin to repair decayed, chipped, fractured, or discolored teeth.
 Composite resin is a combination of tooth-colored plastic and glass combined into a workable, yet very strong tooth covering.
-The composite resin is chosen to match the surrounding teeth; it is shaped to fit; and then polished to a perfect finish.
-Dental bonding is one of the least expensive cosmetic dental procedures; it’s an alternative to porcelain veneers or dental crowns, both of which are more expensive dental restorations.
+The composite resin is chosen to match the surrounding teeth, shaped to fit and then polished to a perfect finish.
+Dental bonding is one of the least expensive cosmetic dental procedures and is an alternative to porcelain veneers or dental crowns, both of which are more expensive dental restorations.

 - Uneven teeth

 After your teeth have been cleaned, we begin your bonding by matching the resin color to your natural tooth color.
 Next, the tooth or teeth to be bonded receive a light etching to roughen the enamel.
 This makes for a better surface for the resin to bond to.
 Next, a conditioning liquid is applied to the tooth to help the resin adhere to the tooth.

 Once the tooth is ready, we apply the tooth-colored resin.
 The resin is the consistency of putty and applied in small increments.
 This allows our staff to build up the contour and depth.
 There is an element of sculpting involved which is where the experience of Drs.
 LeSueur and Dodaro come into play.
 When satisfied with the look of the tooth, the resin is cured with a curing light.